-There is a Congolese saying that goes like this: “God put all the gifts in a basket and went around all the countries of the world.
-But by the time he got to Congo, he was so tired that he said, ‘Let me just give them everything that’s left in this basket’”.
-The Democratic Republic of Congo is one of the most resource-rich countries on the planet, with enormous deposits of diamonds, tantalum, tungsten, gold, oil, uranium.
-80% of the world’s coltan, used in every single electronic device, is mined in the DRC.
+There’s a Congolese tale that goes like this: “When the world was born, God went around all the countries with his gifts in a basket.
+But by the time he arrived in Congo, he was so tired that he said, ‘Let me just give them everything that’s left in this basket’”.
+The Democratic Republic of Congo is one of the most resource-rich countries on the planet, with enormous deposits of diamonds, tantalum, tungsten, gold, oil, uranium and 80% of the world’s coltan, used in every single electronic device.

 And yet, the DRC remains one of the poorest countries in the world.